j0k3r/graby/README.md

 $result  = @file_get_contents($request);
 ```

 Also, if you want to understand how things work internally, it's really hard to read and understand.
-And finally, there are **not tests** at all.
+And finally, there are **no tests** at all.

 That's why I made this fork: